pachyderm/pachyderm/doc/docs/master/how-tos/working-with-data-and-pipelines.md

 ## Step 5: Deploy/Update the Pipeline

-As soon as you create a pipeline,
-Pachyderm immediately spins a pod or pods on a Kubernetes worker node in which the pipeline code runs.
+As soon as you create a pipeline, Pachyderm immediately spins up one or more Kubernetes pods in which the pipeline code runs.
 By default, after the pipeline finishes running, the pods continue to run while waiting for the new data to be committed into the Pachyderm input repository.
 You can configure this parameter, as well as many others, in the pipeline specification.